mbnarayn/DevOps/README.md

 - Paste the HTTPS Clone URL in to the Repository location
 - Specify a local path to which the files in the Azure Repo will be cloned to (ensure the path points at a specific and dedicated sub folder for the Repo)
 - Click on Clone

+You can only need complete the steps below if you plan to deploy to Azure directly from Visual Studio.
+(See When Do You Create a Project or a Solution?)

 - Now Click on File - New - Project
 - Select Azure Resource Group (C# Azure Cloud) and click Next
 - Specify a Project Name